xxPennyxx/notes/README.md

   },
   ```

-- Run the server in another w indow/tab using the command `npm run server`.
+- Run the server in another window/tab using the command `npm run server`.
 Resources should run at http://localhost:3001/notes and the home route is http://localhost:3001